 American athletics expanded along with industry in the 19th century, booming after the Civil War, and sport casualties became a national health problem.
 Injuries to head and neck led every mainstream sport to ban “butting,” but in tackle football the policy was inapplicable among forward-colliding players.

-Rules of American football, based on rugby, evolved to set a line of scrimmage between opposing teams, designate ball possession for one side at a time, and loss of possession for failure to advance five yards in three downs.
+Rules of American football, based on rugby, evolved to set a line of scrimmage between opposing teams, to designate ball possession for one side at a time, and to assess loss of possession for a team’s failure to advance five yards in three downs.
 Blocking lines formed, disallowed in rugby, and ramming became prevalent in American football, with injurious collisions reported routinely by newspapers, especially of the “rush line.”

 In 1883 the athlete-managed Intercollegiate Football Association [IFA] outlawed butting, defined as Striking a man with the shoulder or head.
 Problems rose immediately, challenging chief rulemaker Walter Camp for his multi-interests of football—he also refereed games, coached the Yale team, wrote for publishers.
 America recognized Camp, a 24-year-old Yale graduate and former player, as preeminent authority of “foot ball.”

 Referees like Camp could do little to enforce anti-butting in football’s daring runs and thrilling collisions demanded by crowds of spectators.
 Referees only made cursory calls against head-on strikes, citing the most flagrant violations, and the inconsistency ignited controversy when penalties affected victory or defeat.